Because of their legal dispute with the FTC, Whole Foods can try and force us to give them copies of some of our most confidential financial records

 You also are probably trying to figure out what this could possibly have to do with us.
 That’s a great question.
 Since we’ve been minding our own (local) business and have never expressed an opinion one way or the other about this merger, we were wondering the same thing.

 As it turns out, because of their legal dispute with the FTC, Whole Foods has an opportunity to try and force us to give them copies of some of our most confidential financial records – for instance what our sales are, week by week, at each of our stores.
 They’ve also demanded all of our files that detail our strategic plans, all of our marketing plans and all of our studies about where we are considering opening new stores.
-You can see the entire subpoena here, and below is a partial list of what they’re trying to get (quoted directly from the subpoena):
+Below is a partial list of what they’re trying to get (quoted directly from the subpoena):

 3. All documents relating to Whole Food’s acquisition of Wild Oats, including documents discussing the effect of the merger on you.